 Choosing a counsellor that feels like the right person is really important.
 I would encourage you to make a number of enquiries before deciding who best, you feel, can meet your needs.
 If you would like to see if I am that person, contact me.
-We can have a chat about your requirements, and then decide if we feel it would be suitable to do a full fifty minute assessment session which would enable time to talk in greater depth and decide if we feel we can work together.
+We can have a chat about your requirements, and then decide if we feel it would be suitable to do a full fifty minute assessment session which would enable us time to talk in greater depth and decide if we feel we can work together.

-If you are a parent or carer looking for a counsellor for a child or young person, I believe it is just as important that you are happy for us all to work together collaboratively.
-Dependant on the age of the child or young person, I would generally talk to the parent / carer on the phone first and then decide if we move straight on to an assessment session or I can talk to the young person on the phone first and then we can decide.
+If you are a parent or carer looking for a counsellor for a young person, I believe it is just as important that you are happy for us all to work together collaboratively.
+Dependant on the age of the young person, I would generally talk to the parent / carer on the phone first and then decide if we move straight on to an assessment session or I can talk to the young person on the phone first and then we can decide.
 Taking time in the beginning to do all this is a key part in helping our relationship work.

 I believe that the counsellor client relationship is the most important element in helping someone feel comfortable to talk about any issues or problems they may be experiencing.
-Our working relationship could help you to make sense of experiences, feelings and emotions.
+Our working relationship could help you to make sense of experiences, behaviours, feelings and emotions.
 It could help you to gain a better understanding of yourself; make shifts and changes where you want in your life, and to move forward.